erichlof/AsteroidPatrol3D/README.md

 May 30, 2014 Progress Note
 ----------------------------

 Now when the player's ship crosses an arena boundary, a cool 'warp' effect animation is played, and the ship is instantly teleported to the opposite wall of the arena.
 This keeps the action tight inside the game arena and feels a lot like the original 2D Asteroids. :)  Eventually when sound effects are added to this game, I will choose a quick 'reverse-cymbal' type sound to accompany this effect.
+June 1st: added randomly-chosen rotation axis, speed, and direction of travel for asteroids.
+When leaving the arena boundaries, asteroids now warp to the other side.

 May 29, 2014 Progress Note